subugoe/typo3-find/Documentation/Index.rst

 Connection to the Solr index
 ::::::::::::::::::::::::::::

+You can have multiple Solr connections.
+Every connection needs to use a provider and an options array.

+The ``plugin.tx_find.settings.activeConnection`` determines the currently used connection.
+The default value is ``default``.

-The ``connection`` settings array is used to configure access to the Solr index.
+The ``options`` settings array in a connection definition is used to configure access to the Solr index.
 It contains:

 * ``host`` [127.0.0.1]: hostname of the server running the index
 * ``port`` [8080]: port of the Solr service on the server